xpack/doxygen2docusaurus-cli-ts/README.md

 The plugin generates a separate sidebar for the Doxygen pages.

-To add it to Docusaurus, edit the `sidebars.ts` file; add the following line in the header part to import the generated file:
+To add it to Docusaurus, edit the `sidebars.ts` file; add the following line in the header part, to import the generated file:

 ```ts
 import doxygenSidebarItems from './sidebar-category-docusaurus-plugin-doxygen.json';